Around Brucity redevelopment

 The planting choices in the green areas also take into account their water consumption and resistance during drought periods.

 The permit application for the reconstruction was submitted to the Region in July 2021.
-A public inquiry and a Consultation Committee will be organized as part of the proceedings.
+A public inquiry and a Consultation Committee were organised as part of the proceedings.

-The public inquiry runs from 12 January 2022 to 10 February 2022.
-For 30 days, red posters will hang in the perimeter to announce this public inquiry.
-Everyone has the opportunity to review the External site construction file online or at the City's Town Planning Department and to comment on the plans.
-If you wish, you may also ask to be invited to the Consultation Committee.
+The public enquiry ran from 12 January 2022 to 10 February 2022.
+For 30 days, red posters were hung in the perimeter to announce this public enquiry.
+Everyone had the opportunity to review the External site construction file online or at the City's Town Planning Department and to comment on the plans.

-The Consultation Committee will take place on 23 February 2022.
-At this Consultation Committee, the plans will be presented and attendees can ask questions or voice any objections.
-The Consultation Committee will then issue an outcome to which the project must be adjusted.
-Once the permit has been issued, the works can begin.
+The Consultation Committee took place on 23 February 2022.
+At this Consultation Committee, the plans were presented and attendees could ask questions or voice any objections.
+The Consultation Committee then issued an outcome to which the project had to be adjusted.

-As with any reconstruction project, utilities will be given the first opportunity to renew their facilities (until the end of 2022).
+As with any reconstruction project, utilities were given the first opportunity to renew their facilities (until the end of 2022).
 More information via firstname.lastname@example.org.